 There are a lot of reasons why gaming conventions are important, but one of the main ones is that it gives publishers and designers a chance to be seen.
 Sure, your local board game group might have an amazing collection of rare euro games, but that focus might mean you have a blind spot to some amazing dice chuckers like Dice Throne.
 Your friends might have every version of Pandemic, but have never been exposed other co-ops that are smaller like The Shipwreck Arcana.
 Both of these games were ones entirely off our radar until we stumbled onto them on a convention show floor.

 There are some amazing game publishers that you've never heard of around every corner.
-Its where we found out about Fog of Love, an amazing game we wouldn't have picked up otherwise.
+Its where we found out about Fog of Love a few years back, an amazing game we wouldn't have picked up otherwise.

 Conventions are a place to explore, and you should take advantage of that.
 Trust me, you should absolutely indulge yourself at your favorite publisher/game designer’s giant booth, but do you see those rows of smaller booths nearby?
 Clear some time from your schedule to do nothing but see what new things you can find.
 Plan ahead, but don’t overbook.

 Participating in a Megagame in 2017 was one of the best gaming experiences of my life.
-Just you and 60 others, founding America!
+Just you and 60 others, trying to declare independence for America!

 If there’s one take away from this section, its that you should try something new.
 Conventions are one of the best chances to see what the whole of the hobby has to offer.